Khanhsz/marketing/README.md

 * Explore four perspectives: Category, Company, Competitor, and Consumer.
 * Basic charts and tables using Streamlit.
 * Optional web search powered by the DuckDuckGo API.
+* When selecting a company, the app automatically retrieves a summary from Wikipedia and lists related links.

 ## Running
 Install the requirements and launch the app **using Streamlit**.
 Running the